RajeevRanjan5642/Technical-interview-questions/README.md

       4. Polymorphism : The ability of objects to take on different forms or behave in different ways depending on the context in which they are used.
          - function overloading and operator overloading

-3. Can you explain the concept of a class and an object?
+2. Can you explain the concept of a class and an object?

+   Ans : Class is a blueprint or prototype used for creating objects.
+It defines a set of attributes and methods for the objects.
+It does not occupy any memory space till an object is instantiated.
+   An object is an instance of class.
+It is a run time entity.

-4. What is inheritance and how does it work in OOP?
+5. What is inheritance and how does it work in OOP?
-5. What is polymorphism and how is it implemented in OOP?
+6. What is polymorphism and how is it implemented in OOP?
-6. What is encapsulation and why is it important?
+7. What is encapsulation and why is it important?
-7. Can you explain the concept of abstraction in OOP?
+8. Can you explain the concept of abstraction in OOP?

 Advanced OOP Topics:
 1. What are the different types of inheritance?